ReynaldJr/Lecture-7-Exercises-Slide-16-20-/README.md

             }

-            else { // If the user plays a instrument other than guitar or drums this will execute
+            else { // If the user typed their input incorrectly or if the friend plays a instrument other than guitar or drums this will execute

                 cout << "\nAww...
 Sorry, we don't accept the instrument your friend is using for the band.\n"; cout << "You can't start a band.\n";